PrivateDonut/hardcore_mode/README.md

    - This creates all necessary tables for tracking hardcore characters

 2. **Install Lua Scripts**
-   - Place `hard_core_mode.lua` and `hardcore_config.lua` in your server's Lua scripts folder inside a folder named hardcore_mode for easier storing and locating.
+   - Place `hardcore_core.lua` and `hardcore_config.lua` in your server's Lua scripts folder inside a folder named hardcore_mode for easier storing and locating.
    - The scripts will auto-load when the server starts

 3. **Configure Settings**